 Texel is an exceptional bird island.
 Hundreds of species can be found here and, regularly, rare species from the endangered species list have been spotted.
 That makes Texel popular with ornithologists and birdwatchers.
 You will see them in several places, mostly half hidden behind enormous telephoto lenses.
-Do you know why there are so many birds on Texel?
+Would you also like to watch birds on Texel?
+Read our tips!

 Texel is for many birds an ideal place for a layover or to breed.
 Many birds dislike flying over the open sea and in their yearly migration follow the coastline of North-western Europe as much as possible.
 With the nutrient-rich Wadden area next to Texel it is a perfect place to refuel for the far, exhausting journey.
 Furthermore, several nature areas are closed during breeding season to make sure the breeding birds can nest in peace and natural enemies like the fox are absent.

 Binoculars are essential for birding.
 Experienced birdwatchers probably bring their own good binoculars, but for the incidental birdwatcher, the Netherlands Society for the Protection of Birds has established a binocular rental service on Texel.
 In the vicinity of the best bird areas, you can borrow binoculars for free (on payment of a deposit of 50 euros).
-You can also buy binoculars at the Bird information centre.
+You can also buy binoculars at the Vogelinformatiecentrum.